What is a decentralized application (DApp)? The following explains what DApps means, their types, examples, and applications.

 The following look at the basic things needed to develop a decentralized application.

-- Whitepaper: A whitepaper describing the DApp and its features is published.
-This will include the goals of the DApp and the problem it was created to solve.
+- Whitepaper: A whitepaper is describing the DApp and its features.
+This will also include the goals of the DApp.
+And it can solve the problem.

-- Token sale: An initial token sale is established and a token reward system is introduced.
+- Token sale: DApp introduces an initial token sale and a token reward system.

-- ICO: The ownership of the DApp is spread through an initial coin offering (ICO).
+- ICO: The ownership of the DApp is through an initial coin offering (ICO).

-- Launch and Implementation: The funds realized from the ICO will be used to build the DApp and implementing it.
+- Launch and Implementation: The funds realized from the ICO, DApp will effectively use to build the DApp and implementing it.

 Types of DApps

-According to the Ethereum white paper, DApps are split into three categories:
+According to the Ethereum white paper, There are three categories:

 - Financial applications: They allow users to carry out transactions and contracts with their money.
-These apps only manage money.
+But these apps only manage money.

 - Semi-financial applications: These applications involve both money and information.
-There is a big non-monetary side of the contract involved.
+So, there is a big non-monetary side of the contract concerned.

 - Governance/Political applications: These applications do not solve financial problems.
-They are used in political/governance activities such as voting, population census etc.
+Moreover, users use them in political/governance activities such as voting, population census, etc.

 DApps solving real-life problems

-DApps are limitless in their potential usefulness.
+They are limitless in their potential usefulness.
+Also, they solve many problems in nearly every field of human endeavor.
+The governments can use them for various purposes.
+Those purposes are tax collection, identity authentication, housing units distribution, elections, population census, etc..
 They can do almost anything.
-They can solve many problems in almost every field of human endeavour.
-They can be useful to the governments for tax collection, identity authentification, housing units distribution, elections, population census etc. They can also be applied in food delivery services, entertainment industry, games, supply chain management and many others.
+You can also apply them in food delivery services, entertainment industry, games, supply chain management, and many others.
 The possibilities are endless.
-Industries can benefit greatly from the security, cryptocurrency integration and privacy offered by DApps.
+Industries can benefit significantly from the security, cryptocurrency integration, and privacy offered by DApps.